AlexSimpler/RAH/README.md

 # New Features!

-  - Choose the **rgb** colors of your pixel then leave the mouse on it and it will trigger a click event on the color change
+  - Choose the **rgb** colors of your pixel then leave the mouse on it and it will trigger a click event on color change
   - Choose the clicking speed(not fully optimized yet)

 ### Installation